The newest chrome update of the popular browser, Chrome 73, adds support for Progressive Web Apps on Macs and patches 60 vulnerabilities.

 Original Post from ITWORLD.com

 Frankenstein Computers has been taking care of our happy clients since 1999.
-We specialize in IT Support, IT Service, MAC repair, PC Repair, Virus Removal, and much more.
+We specialize in affordable IT Support, Cybersecurity Services, IT Services, IT Security, Office 365, Cloud, VOIP Services, SPAM, Wireless, Network Monitoring Services, Custom Gaming PC, MAC repair, Computer Repair In Austin TX, Virus Removal, remote support, web design, on site support and much more.
 Give us a call for remote support or drop in to drop off.